Summary: in this tutorial, you will learn about MySQL stored procedures, their advantages, and disadvantages.

 MySQL stored procedures advantages

-- Stored procedures are secure.
-The database administrator can grant appropriate permissions to applications that access stored procedures in the database without giving any permissions on the underlying database tables.
+The database administrator can grant appropriate privileges to applications that only access specific stored procedures without giving any privileges on the underlying tables.

 MySQL stored procedures disadvantages

-- It is not easy to develop and maintain stored procedures.
-Developing and maintaining stored procedures are often required a specialized skill set that not all application developers possess.
-This may lead to problems in both application development and maintenance phases.
+Developing and maintaining stored procedures often requires a specialized skill set that not all application developers possess.
+This may lead to problems in both application development and maintenance.